holidayextras/holidayextras.github.com/_posts/2016-08-26-why-estimate.md

 Velocity is usually the main bonus of using a technique like the Fibonacci Sequence.
 An established team should agree on the effort of a piece of work and therefore amount of work they can pull into their sprint.
 Over time, this establishes a consistent velocity which helps the Product Owner create longer term roadmaps for work and the team ensure they don’t overcommit to work even when under pressure to do so.

-Thinking outside the Scrum Team themselves, estimations helps manage stakeholder expectations.
+Thinking outside the Scrum Team themselves, estimations help manage stakeholder expectations.
 It gives a tool to the Product Owner to help them assess when a project or piece of work could be done and whether or not it’s viable.

 Estimation has many other pros:
 * helps show if a ticket is too large and needs to be broken down into smaller, more manageable parts;